sensu/sensu-docs/content/sensu-go/5.17/learn/sample-app.md

 sensuctl create --file go/config/checks/dummy-app-healthz.yaml
 {{< /highlight >}}

-With the automated alert workflow in place, you can see the resulting events in the Sensu dashboard.
+With the automated alert workflow in place, you can see the resulting events in the Sensu web UI.

-**3. Sign in to the Sensu dashboard.**
+**3. Sign in to the Sensu web UI.**

-Sign in to the [Sensu dashboard][7] with your sensuctl username (`demo`) and password (`password`).
+Sign in to the [Sensu web UI][7] with your sensuctl username (`demo`) and password (`password`).
-Since you're working within the `demo` namespace, select the `demo` namespace in the Sensu dashboard menu.
+Since you're working within the `demo` namespace, select the `demo` namespace in the Sensu web UI menu.

 **4. Toggle the health of the dummy app to simulate a failure.**